Tips for Recognizing Anniversaries and Birthdays with a Dementia or Alzheimer’s Sufferer

 Celebrations bring joy to the everyday.
 But they can also cause anxiety and stress for the elderly that may not understand the purpose of the celebration due to dementia or Alzheimer’s disease.
 However, that doesn’t mean all celebrations should be ignored.
 Fellowship Square offers tips to honor special anniversaries, birthdays and holidays with senior loved ones.

-Be Realistic — It’s important that those hosting the celebrations for anniversaries or birthdays be honest with themselves about the state of the health (physically and mentally) of their senior loved ones, and plan the celebration accordingly.
-Keeping celebrations small, simple and short is a good start.
-Pay close attention to the seniors’ reactions during the celebration and stay close to “walk them through” any questions they may have about the purpose of the party.
+Be Realistic — It’s important that those hosting the celebrations for anniversaries or birthdays be honest with themselves about the state of the health (physically and mentally) of their senior loved ones and plan the celebration accordingly.
+Keeping celebrations small, simple, and short is a good start.
+Pay close attention to the seniors’ reactions during the celebration and stay close to “walk them through” any questions they may have about the party.

-It’s important to continue to celebrate the monuments and milestones that make up a wonderful life.
-However, Fellowship Square advises to keep the seniors’ state of mind and capability at the forefront so that it can be a joyous occasion for all ages!
+It’s important to continue celebrating the monuments and milestones of a wonderful life.
+However, Fellowship Square advises keeping the seniors’ state of mind and capability at the forefront so that it can be a joyous occasion for all ages!